-Qd) Should offers where a prospectus has been registered be included for the calculation of the limit?
+Qf) Should offers where a prospectus has been approved be included for the calculation of the limit?

-Ad) No. Since the information about the previous offers has already been disclosed to the public through the prospectus these offers should not be taken into account for the calculation of the limit.
+Af) No. Since information about the previous offers has already been disclosed to the public through the prospectus these offers should not be taken into account for the calculation of the limit.

-27. Convertible or exchangeable securities
+27. Convertible or exchangeable securities (DELETED)